 The selected thresholds have been validated in the literature as clinically meaningful to patients.
 In some cases, patients entered the Phase 2 clinical trial with pain scores at a level such that they could not have improved a great deal (for example, a baseline of 91 points on a scale of 100).
 In those cases, patients were considered responders if their function scores improved a minimum of 20 points even if their pain scores did not improve the required 12 points.
-Compared to the microfracture group, significantly more NeoCart-treated patients responded to treatment at six months, one year and two years.
-In addition, a majority of Year 1 responders with a NeoCart implant remained responders at Year 3 compared to none of the microfracture responders at Year 1.
-The difference in responder rates between the groups favored NeoCart as early as three months post-surgery.
+Compared to the microfracture group, NeoCart-treated patients had superior responses to treatment as early as three months in certain subscales with such responses lasting up to five years.